top of page

 However, use this with caution as it is a potent product that can cause side effects such as redness, irritations, stinging, and tiny rashes.
 It is best not to pair it with other strong actives such as AHAs/BHAs or retinol, especially if you have sensitive skin.
 Make sure you do not apply more than a pea-sized amount on dry skin to reduce the risk of irritating your skin.
 It can be used morning and night, but always make sure you wear and reapply your sunscreen, as this serum contains ingredients that can increase the skin’s sensitivity to sunlight (you do not want all your efforts to go in vain).

-Where to Buy the Topicals Faded Serum
+Where To Buy The Topicals Faded Serum

 FAQs